bscofield/when-i-run-things/technology.md

 * Clarity is important.
 Code should be regularly reviewed by devs who don't know anything about it.
 * We have and run integration tests across all systems.
 * QA is everyone's job.
+* Documentation is a key contributor to quality, and we will continually look to improve how we write and maintain it.

 ## Languages and frameworks